The mission of ACT is to educate, inspire and empower children of all ages, backgrounds and abilities through the arts.

 Jon Roberts, Web Designer and Developer

-Jon is currently the Senior Web-designer at Digital Cheetah where he has designed several sites including the Autodesk Student Community, in FIRSTbase, 40+ unique sites for Junior Leagues around the country, hospital foundations, and others.
+Jon currently works full-time for South-By-Southwest.
+Jon was Senior Web-designer at Digital Cheetah where he has designed several sites including the Autodesk Student Community, in FIRSTbase, 40+ unique sites for Junior Leagues around the country, hospital foundations, and others.

 Jon was the lead computer animator of the MTV2-affiliate television series ‘360 Degrees’ (1998-2001).
 As co-founder of Banded Artists, started in 2001, Jon did several animation, web and system administration projects.
 He was a lead computer animator on the feature-length documentary ‘9/11 Press For Truth’ while working with Banded Artists.